 |SR 817 crosses a canal and intersects SR 84 west.
 There is no direct access to Interstate 595 west from University Drive.
 Instead drivers are directed west along SR 84 to the on-ramp past Pine Island Road.
 Photo taken 12/28/03.|

-Florida 818 is Griffin Road from Florida 823 (Flamingo Drive) at Cooper City east to U.S. 1 in Dania Beach.
+State Road 818 is Griffin Road from SR 823 (Flamingo Drive) at Cooper City east to U.S. 1 in Dania Beach.

-Florida 822 follows Sheridan Street through Hollywood.
-The 5.79 mile state road begins at U.S. 441 and ends at SR A1A.
+SR 822 follows Sheridan Street through Hollywood.
+The 5.79 mile long state road begins at U.S. 441 and ends at SR A1A.

 |Sheridan Street west at the diamond interchange with Interstate 95 in Hollywood.
 Photo taken 01/06/01.|